 VERY IMPORTANT!
 In order to prepare your returns accurately and timely, it is imperative that you read this letter very carefully and provide me with all requested information.

 Dear Clients and Friends:

-Whenever possible, I will be e-Filing your returns.
-This ensures that the taxing authorities will receive your returns timely and that you will receive refunds in a shorter time frame than you would otherwise.
+Whenever possible, I will e-File all returns.
+This ensures that the taxing authorities will receive the returns timely and that you will receive refunds in a shorter time frame than you would otherwise.
 You may choose to have refunds wired directly to your account.
 In addition, tax payments may be paid from your account on a timely date you choose.

 I will return all documents.
-If you plan to mail your data, please do so as soon as possible even if some items (K-1’s, broker statements, etc.) may not be presently available.
+If you plan to mail your data, please do so as soon as possible even if some items (K-1, broker statements, etc.) may not be presently available.

 FOR YOUR INFORMATION: 1) If you received interest from the sale of real property used by the buyer as a residence I will need the buyer's name, address, and social security number; 2) a receipt is required for each non-cash charitable gift of $250 or greater, as well as full details for charitable gifts of property totaling over $500 (including charity's name and address, description and date of gift, and your best estimate of the cost and value of the property).
 You must have proof that donated clothing and other items were in good or better condition.
 The proof can be in the form of a written acknowledgement of the condition from the charity, photographs, etc. Cash contributions of any amount require either a written receipt from the charity or a cancelled check.
 3) Important: If you made large purchases (car, furniture, appliances, etc.), determine the amount of sales tax you paid for those items, as your sales tax may exceed the amount of your state income tax.

-I look forward to working with you on your 2016 taxes!
+I would look forward to working with you on your 2017 taxes!